nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     - At least one of the parameters must be provided.
     - More than one tag can be provided.
     - Blank parameters will be ignored.
+    - Please follow the parameter constraints closely, or you will not retrieve any patients.

 - Examples:
   - `find-ptn n/Alice` matches any patient with the name containing the string `Alice`.